clariusdev/solum/README.md

 Clarius Solum API
 =================

-The Solum API allows third party applications to be developed for desktop systems that wish to connect to Clarius scanners for imaging functionality.
+The Solum API allows third party applications to be developed for desktop or mobile systems that wish to connect to Clarius scanners for imaging functionality.
 Applications can be executed without the Clarius App running, unlike the Cast API and Mobile API tools.
 The API only provides connectivity and imaging control; there is no functionality for Clarius Cloud, DICOM, measurements, and other user interface technologies that are integrated into the Clarius App.

 # Prerequisites